vinayaksodar/cs-courses-notes/mit-6.005/notes.md

 ## Testing

 No code is 100% bug free no matter how many tests you write.
-[A good resource on testing](https://ocw.mit.edu/ans7870/6/6.005/s16/classes/03-testing/) - covers how methodologies and best practices.
+[A good resource on testing](https://ocw.mit.edu/ans7870/6/6.005/s16/classes/03-testing/) - covers how methodologies, partitioning the input space and best practices.

 ## Code review

-Code review is a widely-used technique for improving software quality by human inspection.
-Code review can detect many kinds of problems in code, but as a starter, this reading talked about these general principles of good code:

     Don’t Repeat Yourself (DRY)
     Comments where needed